aset666/beauty-of-math-/README.md

 π−x
 2
+	​

 ⋅sin(aπx)

-When the parameter a changes, the curve pulses like a real heartbeat — symbolizing emotions that grow stronger over time.
+As the parameter a increases, the curve starts pulsing like a real heartbeat.

-💖 Why This Project Exists

-Because math is beautiful.
-Because creativity is beautiful.
-And because Balym deserves something beautiful too.

 ✨ Features

-Animated heart curve
+Animated heart-shaped function

 Smooth heartbeat effect

-Auto-generated GIF: love.gif
+Auto-generated GIF (love.gif)

-Minimal and expressive design
+Romantic visual dedicated to Balym

+Minimal clean formula rendering on GitHub

-Perfect as a digital gift for Balym
+Great for portfolio or as a digital gift

 🧰 Requirements

+Install required libraries:

 pip install matplotlib numpy

-Also install FFmpeg to export animations.
+Install FFmpeg for saving animations as GIF.

 ▶️ How to Run
 python heart.py